somebody32/adequack/README.md

 ```

 You are very confident about your test suite and you decide to deploy the changes to production.
-After that big dog food brand will take that payment away because of
+After that big dog food brand will take that payment away because of:

 ```ruby
 undefined method `eat_food' for #<Dog:0x99250dc>